RaulBastian/Northwind.Core/README.md

 - Items (Elements of the collection)

 Items are view models which expose the following properties:
-- DataObject (The northwind entity: Customer, Product, Order)
+- DataObject (The Northwind entity: Customer, Product, Order)
 - DeleteCommand
 - RefreshCommand
 - SaveCommand